 The common shares offered by this prospectus are being registered for sale for the account of the holders of those securities.
 The security holders other than LifeMap Sciences for whose account common shares are being registered through this prospectus are sometimes referred to in this prospectus as "selling security holders" unless specifically identified by name, and information about them and the common shares that they may sell through this prospectus is discussed in this section.
-The selling security holders may elect to sell some or all of their common shares in reliance upon Rule 144 under the Securities Act of 1933, as amended (the "Securities Act"), rather than through this prospectus and the registration statement of which this prospectus is a part.
+The selling security holders may elect to sell some or all of their common shares in reliance upon Rule 144 under the Securities Act, rather than through this prospectus and the registration statement of which this prospectus is a part.